pprabhu78/Streamline/docs/ProgrammingGuideDLSS_RR.md

 // and established while evaluating DLSS RR Image Quality for your Application.
 // It will be set to DLSSDPreset::eDefault if unspecified.
-// Please Refer to section 3.12 of the DLSS RR Programming Guide for details. dlssdConstants.dlaaPreset = sl::DLSSDPreset::ePresetB;
+// Please Refer to section 3.12 of the DLSS RR Programming Guide for details. dlssdConstants.dlaaPreset = sl::DLSSDPreset::ePresetD;
-dlssdConstants.qualityPreset = sl::DLSSDPreset::ePresetB;
+dlssdConstants.qualityPreset = sl::DLSSDPreset::ePresetD;
-dlssdConstants.balancedPreset = sl::DLSSDPreset::ePresetB;
+dlssdConstants.balancedPreset = sl::DLSSDPreset::ePresetD;
-dlssdConstants.performancePreset = sl::DLSSDPreset::ePresetB;
+dlssdConstants.performancePreset = sl::DLSSDPreset::ePresetD;
-dlssdConstants.ultraPerformancePreset = sl::DLSSDPreset::ePresetB;
+dlssdConstants.ultraPerformancePreset = sl::DLSSDPreset::ePresetD;
 // These are populated based on user selection in the UI dlssdConstants.mode = myUI->DLSS_Mode; // DLSS-RR uses the same Perf Quality Mode set for DLSS. e.g. sl::eDLSSModeBalanced;
 dlssdConstants.outputWidth = myUI->getOutputWidth();    // e.g 1920;